akiko-pusu/redmine_issue_badge/README.md

 * Bug fix for #36.
 Don’t render html in case current user is required password change just after login.
 Thanks, @nakat-t.
 * Bug fix for #32.
 Escape subject includes html entities.
 Thank you so much @pousterlus.
 * Change not to use fixtures and to use FactoryGirl for rspec.
 * Some code refactoring.
-Special thanks to SideCI, https://sideci.com, which is automating code analysis system.
+Special thanks to Sider, https://sider.review, which is automating code analysis system.

 ### 0.0.4.1